 Click here to view the Archdiocese of New York Department of Education School Wellness Policy for the 2017-18 School Year.

 For your information only.
 As of October 15, 2014, NO cases of Ebola have been confirmed in New York City or New York State.

 Many Archdiocesan schools participate in the National School Lunch and Breakfast Programs.
 State and Federal funds through the U.S. Department of Agriculture are used to purchase, deliver, and prepare and serve nutritious meals to our students.
 Schools operating an After School Program have been given federal funds for snacks.

-The Child Nutrition Program in the Archdiocese of New York served 4.1 million meals to participating schools during the 2009-2010 school year.
+The Child Nutrition Program in the Archdiocese of New York serves 4.1 million meals to participating schools annually.

 The Child Nutrition Program and the New York City Department of Health provide training for school cafeteria staffs.
 Government funding is used to renovate, replace and purchase new equipment.

 The direct beneficiaries of the program are school children who enjoy balanced meals that meet the standards of the U.S. Department of Agriculture.